lhcavalcanti/git-config-osx/README.md

     - Save and close `~/.bash_profile`
   - Run `source ~/.bash_profile` on terminal.

+If you use Linux please check this [link] (https://www.leaseweb.com/labs/2013/08/git-tip-show-your-branch-name-on-the-linux-prompt/)

 I suggest combine the commands on PS1 to fit your necessities, to understand all commands there and learn other check this [link] (https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html).

 -----------------
 #### 3. Changing git output colors
+Although this tutorial focus on macOS users, this step also works on Linux!

 - Open terminal (`cmd + space` and write `terminal`):
   - Run git command: `git config --global -e`
     - If you want to change your git editor run: